 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 In addition to experiencing ongoing difficulties with emotions and behavior in Borderline Personality Disorder (BPD), there are also certain patterns of thought that tend to get formed and influence the extent to which emotions and behavior remain a problem.
-These patterns of thought tend to be biased, meaning there is a failure in the thoughts to account for many details of the lived experience, and instead oversimplify and overlook things.
-Said another way, these types of thoughts fail to incorporate objective facts that are relevant to the here and now (to reality).
+These patterns of thought tend to be biased, meaning that the thoughts do not account for many details of the lived experience and tend to be an oversimplification… to overlook things.
+Said another way, these types of thoughts neglect to incorporate objective facts that are relevant to the here and now (to reality).

-These types thoughts have been given various names and ways to notice, discuss, and make adjustments, by psychological theorists and practitioners such as Aaron Beck and David Burns.
+These types of thoughts have been given various names and ways to notice, discuss, and make adjustments by psychological theorists and practitioners such as Aaron Beck and David Burns.
 I prefer to use Aaron Beck’s term “cognitive distortion” when teaching others about the possible thought-related challenges associated with BPD.
-Cognitive distortions can be grouped into different categories, and making these distinctions really helps in the process of becoming increasingly mindful and self-reflective of thoughts.
-I would say it is in fact critical that a person struggling with BPD learns “a way” to notice what is happening with the thoughts in order to start making adjustments to them, and so also to reduce any related emotional suffering and behavioral issues.
+Cognitive distortions can be grouped into different categories, and making these distinctions really helps in the process of becoming increasingly mindful and self-reflective.
+I would say it is in fact critical that a person struggling with BPD learns “a way” to notice what is happening with the thoughts in order to start making adjustments to them, so that reductions in unnecessary emotional suffering and behavioral issues can begin.

 As we move forward with the 9-steps, I will share slides that depict at least ten of the most common “cognitive distortions” that get experienced by those who suffer with BPD.
 At this point, it is important to know that “cognitive distortions” in fact happen and that they can induce a “vicious circle” of thought, feeling, and behavior… meaning that one distorted thought can trigger many difficult emotions, and thereafter a whole range of other unhealthy thoughts and feelings can come into being and affect how a person functions day-to-day (problems with reactions, communication, problem-solving, for instance).